Conformal mappings in perturbative QCD: Conformal mappings of the Borel plane

-We recall that the large-order convergence rate of a power series at a point in the complex plane is equal to the quotient $r/R$, where $r$ is the distance of the point from the origin and $R$ the convergence radius.
-Therefore, as argued in \cite{CiFi}, one must compare the magnitudes of the ratio $r/R$ for a certain point in different complex planes, corresponding to different conformal mappings.
-It turns out that when the whole analyticity domain of the function is mapped on a disk, the value of $r/R$ is minimal (for a detailed proof see \cite{Caprini:2011ya}).
-This defines an ``optimal conformal mapping'', which achieves the best asymptotic convergence rate of the corresponding expansion.
+The key element in the proof presented in \cite{CiFi} is the remark that the asymptotic convergence rate of a power series at a point in the complex plane is governed by the quotient $r/R$, where $r$ is the distance of the point from the origin and $R$ the convergence radius.
+Therefore, as argued in \cite{CiFi}, one must compare the magnitudes of the ratio $r/R$ for a certain point in different complex planes, corresponding to different conformal mappings of the original plane.
+It turns out that when the whole analyticity domain of the function is mapped on a disk, the ratio $r/R$ reaches its minimum value (for a detailed proof see \cite{Caprini:2011ya}).
+This defines an ``optimal conformal mapping'', which leads to the best asymptotic convergence rate of the corresponding expansion.

 In the present case, we shall denote by $\tilde w(u)$ the optimal variable which performs the conformal mapping of the doubly-cut Borel plane shown in the left panel of Fig. \ref{fig:Borel} onto the unit disk.
-We recall that $\tilde w(u)$ was written down for the first time in \cite{Caprini:1998wg}, in the particular case $u_{UV}=-1$ and $u_{IR}=2$.
-The expression given in \cite{Caprini:1998wg} can be easily generalized to the $u$ plane shown in Fig. \ref{fig:Borel}: the optimal conformal mapping is achieved by the function
+We recall that the expression of $\tilde w(u)$ was written down for the first time in \cite{Caprini:1998wg}, in the particular case $u_{UV}=-1$ and $u_{IR}=2$.
+The expression given in \cite{Caprini:1998wg} can be easily generalized to the arbitrary positions of leading singularities, shown in Fig. \ref{fig:Borel}: the optimal conformal mapping is achieved by the function

 whose inverse reads \beq \tilde u(w)= \frac{4 u_{UV} u_{IR} w}{u_{UV} - u_{IR} + 2 u_{UV} w + 2 u_{IR} w + u_{UV} w^2 - u_{IR} w^2}. \end{equation}